kyle-west/money-machine/README.md

 **IT IS STILL IN PROGRESS**

-By Kyle, Jake, and David
+By Jacob, David, Adam, and their non-bible-named friend Kyle